Crossworlds

 More arguing ensued.
 Savannah zoned out, taking several deep breaths to keep herself from losing her temper with all of them.
 She’d pictured the scene many times: quiet Savannah finally loses it.
 Ideally, they would all be so shocked by the outburst they would listen to everything she said.

 She turned away from them for a moment.
 Out of the corner of her eye, she spotted a small shoe store she hadn’t noticed before.
-She calmed herself once more, preparing to ask Belinda if they could stop there.
+She calmed herself once more, preparing to ask if they could make one more stop.
 An odd feeling came over her, an unfamiliar tranquility she had never been able to experience in the presence of her family.
-She felt like she was reaching a part of her that had been hidden all her life.
+She felt like she was reaching a deep, hidden store of power inside her.
 A hole was opening in the wall of the store, a window no one else seemed to notice.
 She saw inside, where there were many different sandals in many different sizes.
 Shocked, Savannah stopped.
 The hole closed.

 “Mom, can we stop in there?
 I still need shoes, and they have sandals.”